morrownr/8814au/README.md

 only Realtek can provide that.
 There is only so much that I and others can do to make this driver better.
-If you need an adapter that works very well in monitor mode, I suggest adapters based on the mt7612u, mt7610u and rtl8812au chipsets with priority given the the Mediatek (mt) chipsets since the drivers for those chipsets are in the Linux kernel and are standards compliant and are well maintained.
+If you need an adapter that works very well in monitor mode, I suggest adapters based on the mt7612u, mt7610u and rtl8812au chipsets with priority given to the the Mediatek (mt) chipsets since the drivers for those chipsets are in the Linux kernel, are standards compliant and are well maintained.

 ### Compatible CPUs